 As you saw from our previous blog on events happening in December there are so many things to grab our time and attention this Christmas.
-Well with running two shops and being out and about the region at various markets we really don't have much time at all ourselves to soak up the atmosphere of Christmas.
+Well with running our shops and being out and about the region at various markets we really don't have much time at all ourselves to soak up the atmosphere of Christmas.
 However a most welcome chance for ourselves to get into the festive spirit materialised with an invitation to partake a most unique dining experience.

 If you have wondered down onto the Quayside you may have noticed under the watchful eye of the Baltic Art Gallery a collection of pods resembling igloos.
 Well the pods form part of the Christmas Tyne Gateshead Winter Village which is running until just after New Year.

 And so before our dining experience we had an explore around the Christmas village and aside from the dining pods there are igloos to enjoy being all cosy watching a Christmas film, a snow pool for the little one’s to have a real festive play in, various stalls offering an array of tasty treats and craft gifts.
 The site also has its own tipi and we headed their to rendezvous with our fellow diners and enjoy a pre-diner drink.
 It was lovely and cosy in the tipi and a nice way to meet our fellow diners and at 6pm we were invited to make our way to our dining pod.
 On a crisp December evening, the Quayside looked amazing and we had a wonderful spot overlooking it all.
 The way the dining pod experience works is that you and your party have an allotted 90 minute slot to enjoy a festive three course meal and drinks.